DarraghReid/dara-MS1/README.md

 * [Balsamiq](https://balsamiq.com/)
     * Balsamiq was used to make the wireframes for the project
 * [Bootstrap 4.3.1](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
-    * Bootstrap was used in conjunction with jQuery the Navbar to make it responsive and to collapse the menu items into a single button at smaller screen sizes.
+    * Bootstrap was used in conjunction with jQuery on the Navbar to make it responsive and to collapse the menu items into a single button at smaller screen sizes.

         Boostrap was also used along with jQuery for the carousel in the About section, as well the grid system in the Listen section.